Gamblegearbox/FoxOnRails/README.md

-# Planet Zoooom - R3M4K3
+# Fox on Rails

-10 years ago I was part of the project this one is forked from, we had lot's of ideas we could not fit into the given time frame.
-Now I found it interesting to revisit the code.
+I was revisiting some code of a university project I was part of.
+After some tinkering around I decided to tinker some more.
 Let's see what this leads to on a "every once and a while" base :D

 Check out the original: https://github.com/AndreasHennig/planetzoom